YOUR RIGHTS AS A SCHOOL EMPLOYEE

 Who decides which procedure to use?

-If you want assistance from the association, then the association, the MTA consultant and the assigned MTA attorney will work with you as the decision is made about which procedure, statutory or contractual, to use.
-If you prefer not to have the assistance of the association, then you must use the statutory procedure.
-(Also, some collective bargaining agreements require employees to use statutory arbitration rather than contractual arbitration.)
+Your local association, MTA consultant and assigned MTA attorney will work with you in deciding how to proceed.
+Individuals who act without union representation must use the statutory procedure.
+(Note that some collective bargaining agreements require employees to use statutory arbitration rather than contractual arbitration.)

 Must I arbitrate my suspension through the association?

 If you want to use contractual arbitration, then you must do so through, and with the approval of, the association.
-However, statutory arbitration is available to you as an individual.
-Therefore, if you choose to proceed without the assistance of the association, you can and must use the statutory procedure.
+If you choose to proceed without the assistance of the association, you can and must use the statutory procedure.

 In what ways are the two arbitration proceedings similar?